 Fears that the Kremlin could try to exploit any differences between the opposition forces mounted in December after a media outlet published a recording of telephone calls in which Nemtsov used profanities to describe Chirikova and derided supporters as "office plankton" who had never seen a riot policeman.

 Nemtsov said the recordings were partly falsified and intended to deter support and split the opposition.

 "They will not succeed: it will have the opposite effect and more people will come out," he said at the time.

-The main opposition protests were suspended over the long New Year holiday, when Russia comes to a halt, and Saturday's march to a square across the Moscow River from the Kremlin will show whether the opposition can still mobilise large crowds.
+The main opposition protests were suspended over the long New Year holiday, when Russia comes to a halt, and Saturday's march to a square across the Moscow River from the Kremlin will show whether the opposition can still mobilize large crowds.

 A few isolated opposition protests have taken place since December.
 A banner reading "Putin, go away" was erected on a rooftop near the Kremlin on Wednesday [ID:nL5E8D123M] and hundreds of people on Sunday drove cars trailing white ribbons, the protest symbol, to show defiance of Putin.
 [ID:nL5E8CT0CK]

-So far, 26,000 people have registered for Saturday's protest on social network sites, the organisers say, but some registered weeks ago and their commitment cannot be taken for granted after temperatures fell below -20 degrees Celsius (-4 Fahrenheit) in Moscow this week.
+So far, 26,000 people have registered for Saturday's protest on social network sites, the organizers say, but some registered weeks ago and their commitment cannot be taken for granted after temperatures fell below -20 degrees Celsius (-4 Fahrenheit) in Moscow this week.